 A recipient is no longer covered for hospice care under Medicaid upon discharge or revocation.
 All previously waived benefits will resume.
+The recipient must reapply for Long Term-Personal Care Services (LT-PCS).

 NOTE: This does not apply to waiver services received prior to hospice election.